anareaty/pretty-properties/README.md

 Unfortunately currently there is no way to properly add progress bars to base properties directly, but there is a workaround using formulas:

 1. Create formula property with a name starting with "pp_progress" (you can later change the display name to anything you want).
-2. Add the formula that will result in string containing og two digits parted by slash, like "5/10".
+2. Add the formula that will result in string consisting of two digits parted by slash, like "5/10".
 For example, if you have two number properties "max" and "value", you can use a formula like this:
 ```
 if(note["max"], if(note["value"], note["value"], 0) + "/" + note["max"], " ")
 ```